 About two weeks before he was killed, Rick came by my office.
 He told me he had proof that Pinnacle had been polluting the Pasquotank River for years and covering it up.
-He was going this, Fran was very excited and happy about the possibility of getting the proof needed to nail
+He was going to figure out how to get copies of this proof to us without anyone at the plant knowing about it.
+Rick said as soon as he had the documents, he would set up a meeting.
+When I told Fran about this, Fran was very excited and happy about the possibility of getting the proof needed to nail Pinnacle to the wall.
+Fran was the last person to want to see Rick Fanning dead.